DFKI-AID/stepDP/rengine/readme.md

 #### Add to Doc
 - Where to save data? sensor data (data is derived from the real world or simulation; e.g. changes frequently) should be stored in a knowledge base that can be accessed by the dialog.
 The dialog itself should not store any information in the knowledge base that represents its own state.
 Such information should be stored inside a behavior in an inmutable or persistent data structure.
 This is necessary to create persistent dialog history.
-- State chart as an abstraction: Rule may fire events in into the state chart which in response change the set of active rules.
-A state chart manages a specific set of rules which defined in table (*.csv file).
-The state chart is stored in the scxml format.
-The implementation does not support *parallel* or *history* states.
-It should be checked whether they are necessary or meaningful, because with the persistent dialog history the system supports already a 'history'-feature.